-Now that you’re all expert Bartonella diagnosticians, let’s dig into how to properly treat it!
+Now that you’re an expert Bartonella diagnostician, let’s dig into how to properly treat it!

 Treatment options for Bartonella

-The other disclaimer is that successfully treating Bartonella is no picnic.
+Treating Bartonella is no picnic.
 A seven-day course of antibiotics is not going to cut it.
-The proper treatment of Bartonella is a marathon.
+The proper treatment is a marathon.
 Working with a Lyme-literate practitioner is absolutely essential.

-Bartonella is often a co-infection.
-Meaning that it accompanies another type of infection.
-Some of Bartonella’s close colleagues include toxic mold and Lyme disease.
-Before charging ahead on Bartonella treatment, you need to identify other infections that may be associated with it.
+Bartonella is often a co-infection, which means that it accompanies another type of infection.
+Some close colleagues include toxic mold and Lyme disease.
+That’s why before you treat the Bartonella, you need to make sure you don’t also have another infection.

 Antibiotic treatment of Bartonella

-As I stated earlier, ten days of antibiotics just aren’t going to cut it for Bartonella.
-Long-term use of antibiotics is required.
-Long-term use of antibiotics brings about its own risk factors.
-Including Clostridium Difficile infections, a decrease in healthy gut bacteria, and a lowering of your immune system.
+As I stated earlier, a course of antibiotics just aren’t going to cut it for Bartonella.
+It requires long-term use of antibiotics.
+However, this brings about its own risk factors including: Clostridium Difficile infections, a decrease in healthy gut bacteria, and a lowering of your immune system.